Irek21/QuantumPrac/OpticCaves/README.md

 numSteps = number of evolution steps

-Emin = minimum excited atoms in system
+Emin = minimum excited atoms

-Emax = maximum excited atoms in system
+Emax = maximum excited atoms

 Vectors a, w, phi are read from files. phi is normalized after read.
 It is available to modify them in "Build"-folder.